William Stanley Braithwaite: Career

-Annual Anthologies
+Annual anthologies

-The surveys that Braithwaite published in the Boston Evening Transcript led him to begin his most important life work: publishing an annual anthology of "Magazine Verse."
+The surveys that Braithwaite published in the Boston Evening Transcript led him to begin his most important life work: publishing an annual anthology of "Magazine Verse".
 These anthologies covered a wide range of poets, from the conservative to the avant-garde, the established to the new, as well as an introduction in which Braithwaite discussed his perspective on the current state of poetry.
 The works published were culled from both commercial magazines and modernist little magazines.
 They also included indexes of published verse and other information that provided insight into publishing trends of the day.
 Braithwaite indicated favored works in these lists with an asterisk, establishing in this way his own "canon" of poets and poems.
 Though Braithwaite has been received with ambivalence by African-American critics from his own lifetime to today for his lack of discussion of African-American issues in both his verse and anthologies, his anthologies are notable for their inclusion of African-American writers.
 The success and influence of Braithwaite's anthology series may be seen in its growing length: the first was 87 pages in length, while the 15th reached more than 1,000.
 Though influential, however, the anthologies were not moneymakers; they were published by five different houses over the years, and unlike some anthologies of the time, did not receive payment for including a poet's work.

-Magazine Publishing
+Magazine publishing

-Braithwaite launched a periodical, Poetry Journal, in December 1912, but not long after, handed off the project to others.
+Braithwaite launched a periodical, Poetry Journal, in December 1912, but not long afterwards, handed off the project to others.
 He launched another periodical, the monthly Poetry Review of America, in 1916; this project folded after less than a year.

-Book Publishing
+Book publishing

-In 1921 he established the B. J. Brimmer publishing company, which published poetry, non-fiction, and anthologies.
-His business partner and treasurer of the company was the writer and poet Winifred Virginia Jackson, known for her collaborations with H.P.
-Lovecraft.
+In 1921, he established the B. J. Brimmer publishing company, which published poetry, non-fiction, and anthologies.
+Braithwaite's business partner and treasurer of the company was the writer and poet Winifred Virginia Jackson, known for her collaborations with H. P. Lovecraft.
+A surviving letter from Lovecraft to Braithwaite, dated 1930, mentions Jackson and references previous correspondence between the two men.

 Professorship and retirement

-In 1935, Braithwaite assumed a professorship of creative literature at the historically Black Atlanta University.
+In 1935, Braithwaite assumed a professorship of creative literature at the historically black Atlanta University.
 He retired from this position in 1945.
-In 1946, he and his family moved to Sugar Hill in Harlem, New York where Braithwaite continued to write and publish poetry, essays and anthologies.
+In 1946, he and his family moved to Sugar Hill in Harlem, New York, where Braithwaite continued to write and publish poetry, essays and anthologies.
 He was often alienated from his colleagues at the university due to his lack of any formal education or degrees and what was seen as his "standoffish" nature.